 Britain's TSB to close 82 branches, slash costs in strategy overhaul

-LONDON/MADRID, Nov 25 (Reuters) - British bank TSB will close 82 branches next year, about 15% of its total, as part of a turnaround plan aimed at achieving total cost savings of 100 million pounds ($128 million) by 2022.
+LONDON/MADRID, Nov 25 (Reuters) - British bank TSB will close 82 branches next year, or about 15% of its total, as part of a turnaround plan aimed at making 100 million pounds ($128 million) of savings by 2022.

-The bank, whose roots go back about 200 years, was bought by Banco Sabadell for 1.7 billion pounds in 2015 as the Spanish bank sought to expand into Britain and secure higher revenues.
+The bank, which traces its roots back around 200 years, was bought by Banco Sabadell for 1.7 billion pounds in 2015 as the Spanish bank looked to expand into Britain in search of higher revenues.

-The move backfired when IT glitches sent TSB's costs spiralling, forcing Chief Executive Paul Pester to resign amid complaints from customers and lawmakers over the fiasco.
+But the move backfired when IT glitches sent TSB's costs spiralling.
+Last year, TSB made a loss.

-Under the new strategy, Pester's replacement Debbie Crosbie will follow a blueprint set by larger rivals like Lloyds LLOY.L and RBS RBS.L, reducing branches and ploughing money into digital channels to fend off upstart online rivals.

-The bank did not give details on potential job losses from branch closures affecting its almost 8,000 staff in Britain.

-Announcing its mid-term strategy for 2019-22, TSB said it expected savings to help improve its cost-to-income ratio by 15 percentage points by the end of the plan, as it attempts to turn a profit after last year's loss.
+Announcing its mid-term strategy for 2019-22, TSB said it expected the savings to help improve its cost-to-income ratio by 15 percentage points by the end of the plan.

-TSB said it was aiming for a profit after tax of 130 million to 140 million pounds by 2022, from a breakeven position now.

 Restructuring charges will amount to 180 million pounds.